 Gearing Up for the Next Farm Bill

 Blumenauer believes that the Farm Bill is the most important bill that most Americans have never heard of.
 It impacts our economy, environment, and what we eat.
 Blumenauer has already started thinking about how to make the next Farm Bill more visionary, equitable, and cost effective with his “Sing Your Own Farm Bill” project.
 Blumenauer also authored the report "Growing Opportunities" which details legislative priorities for the Farm Bill reauthorization.
+Several of those priorities can be found in H.R.
+4425, the Food and Farm Act, which Blumenauer introduced in November 2017.

 Reduce spending and focus resources on those who need it